Articles

 About me

-I am a Senior Software Engineer from France living in Bavaria, Germany.
+I am a French/German Senior Software Engineer from France living in Bavaria, Germany.
 By day, I work for a Fintech company, and by night I write some fun projects in C, Rust, Odin, Zig, and Assembly.
 I like to work on low-level systems.

-Get in touch, send me an email!
+Get in touch, send me an email (link on my Github profile)!

 I am grateful